The Church of Jesus Christ of Latter-day Saints in Utah: Membership history

-Though membership in Utah has increased, the percentage of Utahns who are Latter-day Saints has declined.
-Much of this is due to the rapid growth of the state.
+Historically, the percentage of Utahns who are Latter-day Saints was constantly increasing and went from six-tenths in 1920 to three-fourths in 1990, however, since then the proportion has decreased even though the number of church members has grown nominally.
+Much of this is due to the rise of secularism in the state, despite rapid population growth.
 In 2008, the US Census Bureau determined Utah to be the fastest growing state in the country in terms of population growth.

 County statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives:

+Stakes and districts

+As of February 2025, Utah had the following stakes and districts:

 Missions

 Due to nonmembers coming into the state, Utah officially became a mission field with its own headquarters in 1975 when the Utah Salt Lake City Mission was organized.
 Previously, full-time missionaries worked in parts of Utah under the leadership of missions headquartered in other states.

-As of February 2023, Utah has 10 missions and a Missionary Training Center.
+As of July 2024, Utah has 13 missions and a Missionary Training Center.

 In addition to these missions, the New Mexico Farmington Mission covers Southeastern Utah.

 Missionary Training Center

 The first training for missionaries began in 1832 with the School of the Prophets.
 Some further educational centers were: